tomsterBG/short/README.md

 # About

-Custom nodes, classes and globals designed to seamlessly integrate with Godot for easier game development.
+Custom nodes, components and globals designed to seamlessly integrate with Godot for easier game development.

 This project is designed to be high quality (as much as i can, but nobody is perfect), to adhere to Godot standards and style guides, and to be useful to everyone, not just me.

 Contents include:
 - The GUT addon by bitwes for unit testing.
 - Globals: Helper methods.
-- Classes: Primarily components designed like default Godot nodes.
+- Components: Designed like Godot nodes.
-- Tests for globals and classes.
+- Tests for globals and components.

 # How to use

 Download the project and delete anything you don't need.
-- Everything you need is in two folders: globals and classes.
+- Everything you need is in two folders: globals and components.
 Everything else is just helping me develop this project.

 Copy-paste whatever you want in your project.